-Even with the banking industry in collapse, our own fortunes declining from bank stock holdings accumulated over years in the industry plus the turmoil in the stock market we weathered through the financial turmoil of 2008 and 2009 taking significant losses.
+Even with the banking industry in collapse, our own fortunes declined from bank stock holdings accumulated over years in the industry plus the turmoil in the stock market we weathered through the financial turmoil of 2008 and 2009 taking significant losses.
 We believed the economy would eventually turn and we continued funding our development efforts from our own financial resources.
-We believed at the time we would always be able to get an asset backed loan on our real estate or mortgage the farm to complete our development plan.
+We believed at the time we would always be able to get an asset-backed loan on our real estate or mortgage the farm to complete our development plan.

-From 2009 – 2012 we farmed the land built on the main house, provided local employment and economic stimulus to a rural community.
+From 2009 – 2012 we farmed the land built on the main house, and provided local employment and economic stimulus to a rural community.
 The farming suffered losses every year with the help of hail storms and ineligibility for crop insurance.
 These losses we viewed as an investment in offsetting future profits.
 We had not started this to be in the apple orchard business but, with a plan to become producers of apple wine, hard apple cider, viniferous grape varietal wines, and a blend of the two.

-How were we supposed to manage the crews, provide the construction labor and management to complete the construction, manage and care for the farm operations, and hold down a full time job?
-We had invested our life savings in this real estate project, 5 years of our own labor and efforts to develop this property with intention to start a small farm winery operation and now congress had enacted laws preventing us from leveraging our real estate assets to start and work for our own business.
+How were we supposed to manage the crews, provide the construction labor and management to complete the construction, manage and care for the farm operations, and hold down a full-time job?
+We had invested our life savings in this real estate project, 5 years of our own labor and efforts to develop this property with the intention to start a small farm winery operation and now congress had enacted laws preventing us from leveraging our real estate assets to start and work for our own business.

 Construction of our main residence was not to a point we could just stop.
 The 2012 apple crop was the first we had to survive spring hail storms and our first hope at being able to have a marketable crop that would provide the needed records to get crop insurance going forward.
 We continued our construction efforts and caring for the crop while we worked on a business plan and looked for ways to find financing.

-In June of 2012 I happened into the local FSA office and saw the advertisements for Farm loan assistance.
+In June of 2012, I happened into the local FSA office and saw the advertisements for Farm loan assistance.
 I contacted the regional FSA office for a beginning farmer farm loan application.
-When I read through the information It appeared from the requirements and the Farm Loan guide we should not have any issues with obtaining a beginning farmers; farm loan.
-FSA was there to assists and promote beginning farmers who could not find credit elsewhere to develop their operations and assists them in getting to commercial credit viability.
+When I read through the information It appeared from the requirements and the Farm Loan guide we should not have any issues with obtaining beginning farmers; farm loan.
+FSA was there to assist and promote beginning farmers who could not find credit elsewhere to develop their operations and assists them in getting to commercial credit viability.
 Given the requirements, I knew I did not have time then to prepare the information required and I wanted to get my 2012 crop harvested and sold before completing the application.
 When I went to file the papers in my filing cabinet I discovered, I had requested and received an application in 2009.

 We continued looking for financing options and began working on a formal business plan we could present for SBA lending.
-We felt rather confident about our situation because of what we’d learned about the FSA loan program and having worked through many of the application requirements.
+We felt rather confident about our situation because of what we’d learned about the FSA loan program and worked through many of the application requirements.
 On the SBA website while researching SBA lending we found that given our operation involved a farm SBA would expect us to go through FSA first and so we focused on a beginning farmer, farm ownership loan.

 On or about October 12, 2012, I received a confirmation letter from FSA acknowledging my application.
 On or about October 23, 2012, I received a letter from FSA requesting further information.
 I phoned FSA on October 30, 2012, regarding 2 items on the request which were in the possession of the local FSA office.
 (Note Evidence UN Agenda 21) I sent the requested information in time to make the November 8, 2012, deadline.
 On November 13, 2012, I received a letter from FSA dated November 9, 2012, however, the envelope struck us as very strange because the postmark was October 22, 2012.
-The document was a second notice of incomplete application and this time requested some information we thought had been provided and some information which was not requested on the first listing of missing items.
+The document was the second notice of incomplete application and this time requested some information we thought had been provided and some information that was not requested on the first listing of missing items.
 I called the FSA office that day but did not get an answer.
-I was very upset they had not ask for this information previously and the letter indicated the application would be dropped without any appeal option unless the information was received by November 19, 2013 this gave me just four days to retrieve the financial information and get it in the mail to meet the dead line.
+I was very upset they had not asked for this information previously and the letter indicated the application would be dropped without any appeal option unless the information was received by November 19, 2013, this gave me just four days to retrieve the financial information and get it in the mail to meet the deadline.
 Were they then, going to find some other information they had to have?

 I sent the requested information with tracking to ensure it was in the office by the required date.
-On November 21, 2013, day before Thanksgiving FSA created and mailed a confirmation letter indicating our application was complete.
-This struck us a odd again we knew information we should have been asked to provide had not been requested.
+On November 21, 2013, the day before Thanksgiving FSA created and mailed a confirmation letter indicating our application was complete.
+This struck us as odd again we knew information we should have been asked to provide had not been requested.
 November 28,2012 one week after sending a completion confirmation FSA prepared and sent a Declination letter denying our loan application.
-The agency had never obtained a credit report, never done an appraisal, and had never asked a single question about the application.
-The letter was negligently, prejudicially, fraudulently, prepared with numerous fraudulent statements as well as multiple misrepresentations of fact and numerous factual inaccuracies.
-The letter was sent to us certified mail and therefore by our estimation constituted mail fraud by an agency of the US Government.
+The agency had never obtained a credit report, never done an appraisal, and never asked a single question about the application.
+The letter was negligently, prejudicially, and fraudulently, prepared with numerous fraudulent statements as well as multiple misrepresentations of fact and numerous factual inaccuracies.
+The letter was sent to us by certified mail and therefore by our estimation constituted mail fraud by an agency of the US Government.

 The declination letter provided us with three options for opposing the decision.
 A request for reconsideration, mediation, and administrative appeal.
-Given our experience with FSA up to that point we choose mediation.
+Given our experience with FSA up to that point, we choose mediation.

-From December 10, 2012 until January 7, 2013 we waited on a response from the program.
+From December 10, 2012, until January 7, 2013, we waited on a response from the program.
 Having received no response we contacted the Mediation Program Director at the University.
 We were given assurance our request had been received and that a mediation would be scheduled soon.

-On January 24, 2013 having not been contacted a single time by the University Mediation Program, We took issue with the handling of our request with FSA in Washington.
+On January 24, 2013, having not been contacted a single time by the University Mediation Program, We took issue with the handling of our request with FSA in Washington.
 We learned then that the University was no longer certified to perform mediation for the USDA.

-After a flurry of communications and issues we had mediation scheduled by the North Carolina Agricultural Mediation Program.
+After a flurry of communications and issues, we had mediation scheduled by the North Carolina Agricultural Mediation Program.
 We requested FSA provide a copy of the credit report used in evaluating our loan application since we had paid a fee for them to acquire it.
-On February 8, 2013, 50 days after creating the declination letter FSA pulled a current credit report and presented it to us as the credit report used in our credit assessment.
+On February 8, 2013, 50 days after creating the declination letter, FSA pulled a current credit report and presented it to us as the credit report used in our credit assessment.
 FSA delayed the mediation until February 27, 2013, now 3 months after declining our application.

-Mediation was, as predicted by multiple advisers a waste of time, and we requested an administrative appeal promptly after conclusion of mediation.
+Mediation was, as predicted by multiple advisers a waste of time, and we requested an administrative appeal promptly after the conclusion of mediation.

-During the hearing, scheduled by NAD for April 17, 2013 5 months after declination and one day prior to the statutory deadline an FSA employee testified under oath, he had conversations with us in which we made request regarding our loan which we had never made.
+During the hearing, scheduled by NAD for April 17, 2013, 5 months after declination and one day prior to the statutory deadline an FSA employee testified under oath, he had conversations with us in which we made requests regarding our loan which we had never made.
 More interesting is before mediation which was after receipt of the declination we had never met this individual.
 Furthermore, The declination letter itself provided proof that these statements were false.
 Frankly, this individual, a Government employee of FSA was committing perjury and obstruction of justice in a formal Government hearing.
 While this was the only false testimony specifically about us, it was not the only incidence by FSA of perjury and false testimony during the hearing.

-While the Federal court may disagree we found the NAD Hearing findings of May 16, 2013, to be nothing short of an attempt to cover up, and avoid responsibility, and accountability, for multiple acts of negligence, fraud, and incompetence born from the negligent administration of a Government agency.
-We further felt the decision had completely ignored all the supporting arguments we made and made no effort to provide any factual finding to support their decision.
+While the Federal court may disagree we found the NAD Hearing findings of May 16, 2013, to be nothing short of an attempt to cover up and avoid responsibility, and accountability, for multiple acts of negligence, fraud, and incompetence born from the negligent administration of a Government agency.
+We further felt the decision had completely ignored all the supporting arguments we made and made no effort to provide any factual findings to support their decision.
 Additionally, the findings intentionally misrepresent the arguments made in our briefs and hearing.

-We requested a Director review of the Administrative decision after preparing our argument on June 17, 2013 just within the deadline.
+We requested a Director review of the Administrative decision after preparing our argument on June 17, 2013, just within the deadline.
 We documented the many issues we had met with throughout the process.
 We provided further arguments to support our case and again found NADS decisions had completely ignored all the supporting arguments made and made no effort to provide any factual finding to support their decision.
 Furthermore, the Directors review stated we made arguments we had not made and were factually false!
 Again, the findings intentionally misrepresented the arguments made in our briefs and hearing.

 While we’re happy to share extensive details and evidence related to specifics in our case.
 We would suggest the following articles as just a few of the many to reference in support of our story.